How to Use Aerius Alpha

 Visit the Subscriptions page and pick a plan that fits your needs.
 Each tier unlocks more active bots and features.

-2. Go to Account → API Management and create a new API key.
+2. Open the selected exchange's API settings and create a spot trading API key.

-3. Enable Spot Trading permission.
-Do not enable withdrawals.
+3. Enable Spot Trading permission only.
+Do not enable withdrawals or transfers.

-4. Restrict the key to your IP address for security (recommended).
+4. Restrict the key to the listed IP address where the exchange supports it.

-5. Copy the API Key and Secret Key.
+5. Copy the API Key plus the required secret or private key.

 Every Bot Setting Explained